ForNeVeR/Cesium/docs/msbuild-sdk.md

 Not supported yet.

 ### Preprocessor directives
 `<DefineConstants>` property is directly mapped to a list of preprocessor items.
-So, you could define such constants in .csproj:
+So, you could define such constants in `.ceproj`:
 ```xml
 <PropertyGroup>
     <DefineConstants>$(DefineConstants);FOO;BAR</DefineConstants>